 During the coaching we work according to the following basic rules:

 As soon as a coaching is finished, we schedule a review meeting a few weeks later.
 There we want to check what influence the sessions had on the coachee's work.
 These meetings are important to us in order to be able to learn lessons for a more sustainable work.

-In many cases, problems cannot simply be solved by coaching individual employees.
+Some problems cannot be solved by coaching individual employees.
 Systemic work in the whole team or in working groups becomes necessary.
 Only this allows to

-Depending on the results, preparational workshops or individual coaching sessions may be necessary.
-As with individual coaching, a workshop is preceded by a Chemistry Meeting with the important stakeholders.
+Depending on the results, further workshops or individual coaching sessions may be necessary.
+As with individual coaching, a workshop is preceded by a chemistry meeting with the most important stakeholders.
 During this first meeting it is important to find out if and how a good cooperation is possible.
 In addition to insights into our methodology, an informal assessment of the participants already takes place.
-From the first meeting and the trainers' assessments, a timetable and an offer are then drawn up on how the challenges can best be addressed and what a specific workshop should look like.
+From the first meeting and the trainers' assessments, a timetable and an offer are then drawn up on how the challenges can best be tackled and what a specific workshop should look like.

 In addition to the topics to be dealt with in the workshop, we place value on the following principles:

 We believe that a short review meeting a few weeks after the workshop will significantly increase the effectiveness of the work.
 It also shows the impact of the work on the team and the individual and helps us to achieve sustainable high quality work.